Orlando Wineries & Wine Bars

 Quantum Leap Winery

-Located in Orlando’s Ivanhoe Village neighborhood close to downtown, Quantum Leap imports sustainably grown wine from around the world before finishing it at their Orlando facility.
+Located in Orlando’s Ivanhoe Village Main Street district close to downtown, Quantum Leap imports sustainably grown wine from around the world before finishing it at their Orlando facility.
 The final product is then packaged in low-carbon-footprint vessels such as kegs, pouches and boxes.
 You can try all of their wines on the premises (and buy, as desired), and special events are frequently on tap.

 Orlando Wine Bars